kairecamille/jupyter-exploration/README.md

 # jupyter-exploration
-Exploring how to use jupyter and how to use aspects of this tool.
+Exploring how to use jupyter and utalize it's features.